32blit/32blit-sdk/docs/32blit.md

 ### Uploading An Example

-This requires the [flash loader tool](32Blit-Loader.md) to be in your PATH or built in an adjacent `build` or `build.mingw` directory from a local build (Run the build for your platform in the top level).

-With the tool available, and your device out of DFU mode, you can now run:
+With your device out of DFU mode (displaying the game list), you can now run:

 ```
 make [example-name].flash